Stream Reports

 At Gypsum.

-Midges, BWO, stonefly, caddis and mayfly nymphs Attractor nymphs trailed by an RS2, midge or BWO nymph/emerger are good combos.
+Midges, BWOs, stonefly, caddis and mayfly nymphs Dry/dropper setups.
+Attractor nymphs trailed by an RS2, midge or BWO nymph/emerger are good combos.
 Streamers Dries/Emergers: BWOs, Parachute Adams, RS-2, Griffith's Gnat, Matt's Midge.

 Nymphs: Pat's Rubber Legs, Eggs, PT, Micromay, Prince, CJ, San Juan Worms, Midge larvae (Zebra Midge and the like)etc .